hichana/fdna/RFP.md

 # MAKE TX STATUS ELEMENT
-- first, for fun play w/ some colors
+-x first, for fun play w/ some colors
+- how might this happen?
+    -x have the buy tx use fcl.subscribe to update a writable -x in the frontend, have a reactive state member (null) watch the writable and set transaction text
+        - own component is better actually
+    -x display the text in frontend

 # BUILD OUT LAYOUT, DESIGN, ARTWORK 2
 - probably better to not have a big intro but just start with a title, subtitble, then "Select NFTs from your wallet"?